Skip to Content

 Technology has become an essential part of modern life, so it's no surprise that we use it throughout our home.
-In fact, the global smart home market is forecasted to grow to over 497.3 million active users worldwide by 2025.
+According to the Home Improvement Research Institute, the global smart home device market is expected to exceed $167 billion by 2025 as more homeowners embrace the technology.

-But did you know there's more to smart home tech than cool features and convenience?
+But there's more to smart home tech than cool features and convenience.
 These devices can help increase your home's efficiency and enhance its security.
 Plus, there are programs that may even help save you money.
-We'll explain how.

 What is smart home technology?

 Smart home technology refers to appliances and devices that can be controlled remotely using an internet-connected device, such as a tablet, smartphone or gaming console.
-Available smart home devices include speakers, televisions, thermostats, locks, lighting, security cameras — even refrigerators and ovens.
+Available smart home devices include speakers, televisions, thermostats, locks, lighting and security cameras, even refrigerators and ovens.

-A connected home — also called a smart home — has several interlinked smart home devices.
+A connected home, also called a smart home, might have several interlinked smart home devices.
 Users can control them by voice or mobile app, or even set up a home automation system with schedules for lighting changes, climate control and more.

 The benefits of a connected home